wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-rest-connector-example.md

 2. Set up the `create` operation.
     1. Setup the `create` sequence configurations.
 In this operation we are going to create a `sObjects` in the Salesforce account.
 An `SObject` represents a specific table in the database that you can discretely query.
 It describes the individual metadata for the specified object.
 Please find the `create` operation parameters listed here.

-        - **sObjectName** : Name of the sObject that you need to create in Salesforce.
+        - **sObject Name** : Name of the sObject that you need to create in Salesforce.
-        - **fieldAndValue** : The field and value you need to store in the created Salesforce sObject.
+        - **Field and Value** : The field and value you need to store in the created Salesforce sObject.

         While invoking the API, the above two parameters values come as a user input.